Rethinking the law treatise - Patry leads a revolution

 I'm a die hard Buckeye fan.
 Ask Doug and Steve, they'll tell ya.

-So, considering Ohio State's victory over our arch-rival *ichigan last week (I told you I was die-hard), I should be sitting back IStock_000002028165Smalland relaxing as we wait for the other invitation to the Fiesta Bowl national championship game to be mailed, right?
+So, considering Ohio State's victory over our arch-rival *ichigan last week (I told you I was die-hard), I should be sitting back and relaxing as we wait for the other invitation to the Fiesta Bowl national championship game to be mailed, right?

 Wrong.
 If you haven't heard, the football nation is up in arms over whether that team up north (*ichigan) deserves a rematch, especially considering their current #2 ranking in the BCS (Bowl Championship Series).